AbhishekPratap9/SOC-Analysis/Defender Cloud/Workload Protection/Cloud Interaction.md

 * **Enable and configure Microsoft Defender for cloud** <br><br>
-  1)Search for defender for cloud in the search bar in the Azure home portal<br>
+  1) Search for defender for cloud in the search bar in the Azure home portal<br>
   ![image](https://github.com/AbhishekPratap9/SOC-Analysis/assets/156197198/d3590117-202b-469f-b9c9-ea985e4a04ec)<br><br>
   2) Enable the subscription and select the environment settings in the left pane of defender for cloud<br>
   ![image](https://github.com/AbhishekPratap9/SOC-Analysis/assets/156197198/c4283515-256d-4862-b2ea-51f4b8fd6a0c)<br>